jeremymaya/cut-string/README.md

 }
 ```

-Run the automated test with the following command:
+Run the automated test with the following command while the server is running:

 ```bash
 pytest